 Academic dishonesty can take different forms, including, but not limited to: cheating [dishonesty in a test situation], plagiarism [dishonesty in the presentation of materials in a paper or report], and computer abuse.
 In any situation in which a student is unsure of what constitutes academic dishonesty, it is the student's responsibility to raise the question with his or her instructor.
-It is also the student's responsibility to be familiar with the student guidelines on academic honesty, "Academic Integrity and the Siena Student," which can be found in Siena Life.
+It is also the student's responsibility to be familiar with the student guidelines on academic honesty, "Academic Integrity and the Siena Student" (https://community.siena.edu/academic-affairs/resources/academic-integrity/academic-integrity-and-the-siena-student).